 Ghost Networks Class Actions

-Pollock Cohen LLP and Walden Macht Haran & Williams LLP have filed two class action lawsuits against health insurance companies which are perpetrating fraud by publishing inaccurate directories of doctors - known as "ghost networks" - who supposedly accept the companies’ insurance but, in fact, do not.
+Pollock Cohen LLP and Walden Macht Haran & Williams LLP have filed a fourth class action lawsuit against health insurance companies that are perpetrating fraud by publishing inaccurate directories of doctors - known as "ghost networks" - who supposedly accept the companies’ insurance but, in fact, do not.

 These misleading directories – known as “ghost networks” – not only waste people’s time but can result in people having to spend thousands of dollars on out-of-network doctors.
 And they can be dangerous, causing people to delay or abandon care.

-The Anthem complaint is here.
+The Anthem/Carelon/Elevance CT complaint is here.
 View the News Release here.

 Featured News & Media